siobhanlgorman/knits-and-pieces/TESTING.md

 - When icons are clicked Knits and Pieces Facebook business page opens and Twitter and Instagram main pages open in new tabs
 ![](documentation/screenshots/fb-new-tab.png)

-*  As a shopper I want to be able to easily register for an account[#9](https://github.com/siobhanlgorman/knits-and-pieces/issues/9) so that I can have a personal account and be able to view my profile
+*  As a shopper I want to be able to easily register for an account so that I can have a personal account and be able to view my profile [#9](https://github.com/siobhanlgorman/knits-and-pieces/issues/9)

 **Acceptance Criteria**: User can register for an account with email and password